 Understanding the HOC Principle

-Level 1: Elimination—The Ultimate Control
+Level 1: Elimination — The Ultimate Control

-Level 2: Substitution—Reducing Hazard Severity
+Level 2: Substitution — Reducing Hazard Severity

-Level 3: Engineering Controls—Isolating the Hazard
+Level 3: Engineering Controls — Isolating the Hazard

-Fume hoods and Biological Safety Cabinets (BSCs) represent the most recognizable engineering controls in diagnostic laboratories, capturing hazardous vapors and aerosols before exposure occurs.
+Fume hoods and Biological Safety Cabinets (BSCs) represent the most recognizable engineering controls in the laboratory, capturing hazardous vapors and aerosols before exposure occurs.
 Additional engineering solutions include negative pressure rooms that contain biological hazards, safety shields protecting workers from equipment-related hazards, guarded equipment with interlocks, self-sheathing needles preventing sharps injuries, and local exhaust ventilation (LEV) systems that capture contaminants at their source.
 These controls work consistently, regardless of worker fatigue, training quality, or attention levels.

 Level 4: Administrative Controls—Modifying Work Practices